Nigeria's security agency says arrested 20 suspected Boko Haram chiefs

 "The arrest of Usman Shuaibu, aka Money, and the core members of his cell, stemmed the spate of bombings by the extremist sect," said Opuiyo.

-Boko Haram has waged a bloody campaign to create a state adhering to strict Islamic law in the northeast of Africa's most populous state that has left thousands dead and forced around 1.5 million people to flee their homes since 2009.
+Boko Haram's campaign to create a state adhering to strict Islamic law in the northeast of Africa's most populous country has left thousands dead and forced around 1.5 million people to flee their homes since 2009.

-The insurgents scattered earlier this year after an army counter-offensive ousted it from most of the territory it had gained.

 Opuiyo said the geographical spread of the arrests suggested the militants were moving beyond their usual targets in the northeast to other areas, including Lagos state.

-Buhari vowed to crush Boko Haram when he took office and has been working with neighbouring states to set up an 8,700-strong regional military task force to fight the insurgency.
+Buhari has been working with neighbouring states to set up an 8,700-strong regional military task force to fight the insurgency.

 GAZA The Palestinian movement Hamas elected Ismail Haniyeh to lead its political office on Saturday, Hamas spokesman Fawzi Barhoum told Reuters in Gaza.